-TOP > About the Hotel
+TOP > About our Hotel

-About tha Hotel
+About our Hotel

 Guests of Akan Yuku no Sato Tsuruga are first greeted in lobby by the sight of two magnificent Japanese red-crowned crane carvings made by local master wood carver Masamitsu Takiguchi.
 Revered by the local Ainu people as the deity of the marsh, the Japanese red-crowned crane is also the namesake of the Tsuruga Group.
 The character “Tsuru” means crane while “Ga” means elegant.
 Much like these elegant and symbolic wooden carvings, the charms of the Group’s first hotel Akan Yuku no Sato Tsuruga can be found in its fusion of traditional Japanese aesthetics with Lake Akan’s own unique location and culture.